piyushirish/FCW_Development_using_GenAI_Prototype/README.md

 ## Dataset Details
 - Name: TuSimple Lane Detection Dataset
-- Description: The TuSimple dataset consists of video clips with annotated lane lines for highway driving scenarios.
+- Description: The TuSimple dataset consists of images in two folders,frames and lane-masks.
-- Annotations: Lane coordinates provided for each video frame.
+- Annotations: Lane coordinates provided for each image.
 - Usage: Primarily used for supervised learning in lane detection.

 You can access the TuSimple dataset from kaggle